Gold standard: Silver and bimetallic standards until the 19th century

 The earliest European currency standards were therefore based on the silver standard, from the denarius of the Roman Empire to the penny (denier) introduced by Charlemagne throughout Western Europe, to the Spanish dollar and the German Reichsthaler and Conventionsthaler which survived well into the 19th century.
 Gold functioned as a medium for international trade and high-value transactions, but it generally fluctuated in price versus everyday silver money.

-A bimetallic standard emerged under a silver standard in the process of giving popular gold coins like ducats a fixed value in terms of silver.
+A bimetallic standard emerged under a silver standard which gave popular gold coins like ducats a fixed value in terms of silver.
 In light of fluctuating gold–silver ratios in other countries, bimetallic standards were rather unstable and de facto transformed into a parallel bimetallic standard (where gold circulates at a floating exchange rate to silver) or reverted to a mono-metallic standard.
 France was the most important country which maintained a bimetallic standard during most of the 19th century.

 Gold standard origin in Britain

 The English pound sterling introduced c.
 800 CE was initially a silver standard unit worth 20 shillings or 240 silver pennies.
-The latter initially contained 1.35 g fine silver, reduced by 1601 to 0.464 g (hence giving way to the shilling [12 pence] of 5.57 g fine silver).
-Hence the pound sterling was originally 324 g fine silver reduced to 111.36 g by 1601.
+Each penny initially contained 1.35 g of fine silver, and its silver content was reduced by 1601 to 0.464 g (hence giving way to the shilling [12 pence] of 5.57 g fine silver).
+Hence the pound sterling was originally 324 g fine silver, but fell to 111.36 g by 1601.

 The problem of clipped, underweight silver pennies and shillings was a persistent, unresolved issue from the late 17th century to the early 19th century.
 In 1717 the value of the gold guinea (of 7.6885 g fine gold) was fixed at 21 shillings, resulting in a gold–silver ratio of 15.2, higher than prevailing ratios in Continental Europe.
 Great Britain was therefore de jure under a bimetallic standard with gold serving as the cheaper and more reliable currency compared to clipped silver (full-weight silver coins did not circulate and went to Europe where 21 shillings fetched over a guinea in gold).
 Several factors helped extend the British gold standard into the 19th century, namely: